Feeding A Golden Retriever for Optimum Health

 - Regenerates cell and blood components.

-Examples are brown rice, barley, oats, bulgur (grounded wheat).
+Examples are brown rice, barley, oats, and bulgur (grounded wheat).
 They are an essential source of energy.

 Vitamins and minerals